 ADB Young Professionals Program (YPP)

+Want to grow professionally by building on your training and experience?
 Want to help improve the lives of people in Asia and the Pacific?

 ADB's Young Professionals Program (YPP) recruits highly qualified and motivated individuals to ADB.
 YPP provides the foundation for a challenging and rewarding professional career in an international development environment.
 YPP offers a range of opportunities to develop professional skills and understanding of ADB's operations, policies and procedures.